brhaspati/aws-devsecops-workshop-nextunicorn/README.md

 You are those selected few who are going to make it happen.

-# aws-devsecops-workshop-nextunicorn
+# About their product stack

 Each release of the product goes into v1, v2 ... directories

-This repository contains all product versions the product team is developing.
+This repository contains all product versions the team has developed or currently developing.

 As a "DevSecOps Ninja" Your task is to setup their product in your AWS account and help them improve their security posture.